Trump's First Day: Policy Shifts and Global Impact Assessment

 Document Introduction

-Regarding China policy, the report notes that while not yet fully defined, it shows signs of intensifying competition through higher tariffs, technological containment, and a strategic pivot towards the Indo-Pacific.
-In the technology sector, the Trump administration's actions—such as dismantling regulatory frameworks and promoting an "American-led" AI development strategy—reflect a combination of techno-nationalism and deregulation.
+Regarding China policy, the report notes that while not yet fully defined, it shows signs of intensifying competition through higher tariffs, technological containment, and a strategic reorientation towards the Indo-Pacific.
+In the technology sector, the Trump administration's combination of techno-nationalism and deregulation is evident in its actions to dismantle regulatory frameworks and promote a U.S.-led AI development strategy.
 The chapters on immigration and climate policy reveal the Trump administration's direct challenges to global governance norms and humanitarian protection systems through strengthened border enforcement, withdrawal from the Paris Agreement, and cuts to climate financing.

 The report concludes by offering a series of strategic response recommendations for the new German government and European partners.
-The core conclusion emphasizes that Europe must reduce its excessive dependence on the United States.
-It should build strategic autonomy and resilience by strengthening the internal market, coordinating defense procurement, advancing European defense integration, improving the common migration and asylum system, and adhering to its own climate ambitions and regulatory standards.
-The report argues that while the initial policies of a Trump 2.0 administration would be fraught with unpredictability and disruption, they could also provide urgent external impetus for Europe to finally achieve the long-sought "Zeitenwende" (turning point).
+The core conclusion emphasizes that Europe must break free from excessive dependence on the United States.
+It should build strategic autonomy and resilience by strengthening the internal market, coordinating defense procurement, advancing European defense integration, improving the common immigration and asylum system, and adhering to its own climate ambitions and regulatory standards.
+The report argues that while the initial policies of a potential Trump 2.0 administration are full of unpredictability and disruption, they also provide urgent external impetus for Europe to finally achieve the epochal turning point it has long sought.